 Finding the Best Vlogging Camera for Me: Where Do I Start?

 If there’s something you want to show to the world, and perhaps even monetize it in the future, you’re probably looking to start a vlogging channel.
-You only need a nice camera to get you started.
+You only need a nice camera, and a decent microphone to get you started.
+VloggerPro is a free resource where you can find reviews of the best vlogging cameras to help you start your own channel, or to improve what you already got and take it to the next level.

-After researching hundreds of options, and weighting in with my own experience and audiovisual knowledge, I’ve built the following table with the absolutely best vlog cameras in 2016:
+After researching hundreds of options, and weighting in with my own photography experience and audiovisual knowledge, I’ve built the following table with the absolutely best vlogging cameras you could buy now:

-You can find reviews of these cameras at the bottom of this article
+You can find reviews of these vlog cameras at the bottom of this article

 There are so many cameras out there with so many different features and prices, that most people don’t know where to start.

 Before navigating through the site, I recommend you read this whole page first.
-It will give you the basics you need to find the best vlogging camera without wasting your money.
+It will give you the basics you need to find the best vlogging camera for you without wasting your money.

 The cameras shown in the table are great options that won’t disappoint you.
 There are of course cheaper cameras you can find in the posts here by navigating through the menu.
 They might not be as good but they will allow you to create quality content for your channel for a more accessible price.